JeremyRand/namecoin.org/_posts/2020-09-14-notes-on-building-python-for-windows-using-rbm.md

 >>>
 ```

-The changes are now [submitted](https://gitlab.torproject.org/tpo/applications/tor-browser-build/-/merge_requests/66) and subject to review.
+The changes are now submitted and subject to review.

 We think other projects that use Python might find these efforts useful.
 In particular, upstream Electrum may benefit from using a reproducible build of Python.
 We want to help others, so we try to submit patches and contribute where appropriate:

-* The RBM build descriptor has a custom patch to omit build timestamps in CPython.
+* The RBM build descriptor carries a custom patch to omit build timestamps in CPython.
-With [this merged upstream](https://github.com/python/cpython/pull/22191), reproducible builds of CPython would become easier, and the maintenance burden lower.
+With this merged upstream, reproducible builds of CPython would become easier, and the maintenance burden lower.

-* The author of this blog post submitted some [minor documentation changes](https://github.com/v-finance/cross-python/pull/1) for Mr. Janssens's build script.
+* I have submitted some [minor documentation changes](https://github.com/v-finance/cross-python/pull/1) for Mr. Janssens's build script.

 * The RBM build descriptor can be used to build Python, without necessarily building the Tor Browser.